HannaEb/CV/README.md

 ## Skills

+#### Teamwork & Communication

+I strongly believe these two go hand in hand, you cannot successfully work as a team and achieve your goals without properly communicating with each other.
+Many years of experience as a restaurant manager with twice-daily staff briefings, weekly cross-departmental managers meetings and multinational, ever changing teams have taught me the importance of being open minded, willing to see things from a different perspective as well as being able to express myself clearly.
+Daily pair-programming, retrospectives, stand-ups and team projects at Makers Academy have further contributed to my firm belief that communication and teamwork are essential in any professional environement.

 #### Curiosity

 Why do the wheels of a car sometimes look like they are spinning backwards?
 What are imaginary numbers?
 And what happens if you fall into a Black Hole?
 Questions like these are endlessly fascinating to me.
 I have a great passion for trying to understand how the world works and love learning new things about anything and everything on a daily basis.
 You can never know too much!